Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Summary

 A go-to-market (GTM) strategy template gives you a reliable way to launch new products or enter new markets.
-In this article, you’ll find the main parts of a GTM strategy, steps to create your own template, and real-world examples to help your team plan and launch with confidence.
+Learn the key components of a GTM strategy, steps to create your own template, common mistakes to avoid, and real-world examples to help your team plan and launch with confidence.

-A go-to-market (GTM) strategy template provides a repeatable framework for organizing the entire process, from initial research through launch day.
-Below, you'll learn what a GTM strategy is, its key components, and how to build a reusable template, plus real-world examples and a free template to get started.
+A go-to-market (GTM) strategy template provides a repeatable process for organizing the entire launch, from initial research through launch day.
+Below, you'll learn what a GTM strategy is, its key components, how to build a reusable template, common mistakes to avoid, and real-world examples to guide your next launch.

 What is a go-to-market strategy?

-A go-to-market (GTM) strategy is a step-by-step plan that outlines how your business will launch a new product or enter a new market.
-It covers everything from audience research and messaging to your sales process and promotion plan.
+A go-to-market (GTM) strategy is a step-by-step plan for launching a new product or entering a new market.
+It defines your target audience, messaging, pricing, sales process, and promotion plan so your team can reach the right buyers at the right time.

 You might need a GTM strategy when you're: